-Highlighted/marked text indicates a place where the class (you) will have a say in the creation of a course policy.
+Highlighted/marked text such as TBD indicates a place where the class (you) will have a say in the creation of a course policy.
 After the first week, we'll have these sections filled out.

 From the PSU